akarpie96/python-challenge/README.md

 ## PyPoll

-* Created a Python script to auotmate vote counting process using (Resources PyPoll/election_data.csv).
+* Created a Python script to auotmate vote counting process using [Election Data](/Resources%20PyPoll/election_data.csv).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.

   * The total number of votes cast